Market Design with Distributional Objectives: Introduction

-Our paper is related to the recent literature on market-design problems with distributional objectives.
+Our paper is part of the recent literature on market-design problems with distributional objectives.
 In practice, distributional objectives are typically implemented by reserving a number of positions for target groups.
-In the market-design literature, reserves were introduced and analyzed by \cite{hayeyi13}, \cite{ehayeyi14}, and \cite{echyen12}.
-Distributional objectives play an important role in matching problems with regional constraints \citep{kamakoji-basic,kamakoji-concepts,kamakoji-iff}.
+In the market-design literature, reserves are introduced and analyzed by \cite{hayeyi13}, \cite{ehayeyi14}, and \cite{echyen12}.
+Distributional objectives play an important role in matching problems with regional constraints \citep{kamakoji-basic,kamakoji-concepts,kamakoji-iff,kamada2020accommodating}.
 Another matching market with distributional constraints is interdistrict school choice \citep{hafalir2022interdistrict}.
-Unlike these papers we do not focus on a particular policy but model it as a function on distributions that satisfies ordinal concavity.
-In a recent work, \cite{hakoye2022} study the implementation of diversity policies in a constrained efficient mechanism and introduce pseudo M$^{\natural}$-concavity.\footnote{Pseudo M$^{\natural}$-concavity and ordinal concavity are logically independent.
-Some of our results, but not all, also hold under pseudo M$^{\natural}$-concavity.} Like us they also represent the distributional policy as a function but their research question is the existence of constraint efficient mechanisms whereas we focus on the optimal choice of individual institutions such as universities.
+In another recent work, \cite{kuku22} study matching markets with adjustable capacities and introduce a new concept of stability.
+Unlike these papers, we do not focus on a particular policy but model it as a function on distributions that satisfies ordinal concavity.
+In a recent work, \cite{hakoye2022} study the implementation of distributional objectives in a constrained efficient mechanism and introduce pseudo M$^{\natural}$-concavity.
+Like us, they also represent the distributional objective as a function, but their research question is the existence of constrained efficient mechanisms, whereas we focus on the desirable properties of institutional choice rules.

-The most closely related paper in terms of motivation to the current work is \cite{imamura2020}, who introduces axioms to compare meritocracy and diversity of choice rules and uses these axioms to characterize choice rules with reserves and quotas.
+The most closely related papers in terms of motivation to the current work are \cite{imamura2020} and \citet{grigoryan2021priority}, who introduce axioms to compare meritocracy and diversity of choice rules and use these axioms to characterize choice rules with reserves and quotas.
 Another related paper is \cite{kojima-tamura-yokoo}, who study two-sided matching markets with agents that have M$^{\natural}$-concave utility functions and show the existence of stable matchings in a variety of matching problems with constraints based on properties of M$^{\natural}$-concave utility functions.
-Choice rules with reserves and quotas can be modeled as a special case of our diversity choice rule by choosing the appropriate diversity index.
+Choice rules with reserves and quotas can be modeled as special cases of our distribution-conscious choice rule by choosing the appropriate distributional objective (see Example \ref{ex:saturated} in Section \ref{sec:choice}.)
 We also provide two novel characterizations of matroids (Lemma \ref{lem:matchar} and Proposition \ref{prop:matroid}) that may be helpful in other work.
-See \cite{oxley} for an introduction to matroid theory.